cruickshankrpc/GA-Project-2-TITLED/README.md

 - Realising our token expired every 7 days (We wrote a refresh token function post-course).

 ## Wins
 - Built a full application in 48 hours!
+Used React Router to navigate between our components.
 ```javascript
   const App = () => {